anfieldeire/backup_program/README.md

-Backup program written in python for linux
+Backup program written in python3 for linux

 Tested in centos version 7

-Prerequisites:
+Run instructions:
 	- Run as user with permissions to both the folder to zip and the destination directory

 	- The variables are contained in backup_config

 	- Configure the email account, and the user to send to, in backup_config

 This program does the following -